 4. Attend Networking Events

 Networking events are typically an important part of a bootcamp’s career services.
 However, you can also find info about networking events by simply searching online.
 Attending networking events is a great way to get your name, resume, and portfolio out there in a professional way.
-In addition, potential employers will be impressed by your initiative to keep yourself up-to-date.
+In addition, potential employers will be impressed by your initiative to keep yourself up to date.

-Coding Bootcamp Job Placement Rates FAQs
+Understanding Coding Bootcamp Job Placement Rates

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"